Loyal Order of Moose: Rituals

 James Davis drew up the initiation ritual for the order.
 It is relatively short, usually taking 45 minutes.
 The governor of the lodge asks the Sergeant-at-Arms to administer the Moose obligation.
 After candidates are asked if they believe in a Supreme Being, and if they are willing to assume the obligation they take the oath with their left hand on their heart and their right hand raised.
 Among other things, this obligation pledges the candidate not to "communicate or disclose or give any information—concerning anything—I may hereafter hear, see or experience in this lodge or in any other Lodge".
-At this point the lodge performs the 9 o'clock ceremony, and then the lodge chaplain or prelate explains the ten "thou shalts".
+At this point, the lodge performs the 9 o'clock ceremony, and then the lodge chaplain or prelate explains the ten "thou shalts".
 Next, the governor grasps the hands of the candidates while the members sing Blest Be the Tie that Binds.
 Finally, the governor administers the second part of the obligation, the candidates promise to support Mooseheart and Moosehaven, help fellow Moose, settle disputes within the order, and not join any unauthorized Moose organizations.
 The prelate offers another prayer at the altar, and all then join in singing Friendship We Now Extend.

 There are also death and graveside services, granted on request of the family of deceased Moose, as well as a Memorial Day ceremony every first Sunday in May.
 The lodge altar is draped in black and white cloth, a Bible, a flower and drapes are placed on the lodge charter and the lodge prelate leads the members in prayers and the singing of Nearer, My God, to Thee.

+After the Moose unified its male and female members under the "One Moose" banner, many of the original LOOM (now called the Lodge) rituals were removed from required meeting practices.